bbradt/dfncluster/README.md

 ### Initial UCLA Significant Comparisons

-In order to evaluate the predictive capacities of the features produced by each clustering algorithm, two-tailed t-test were performed to measure the statistical difference between the healthy control and the schizophrenic patients.
+In order to evaluate the predictive capacities of the features produced by each clustering algorithm, a two-tailed t-test was performed comparing the healthy control and the schizophrenic patients.

-The first t-test comparision was performed using the distribution of cluster assignments for each patient across the time domain.
-For each time window, the average cluster assignment for all the healthy control patients was compared to the average cluster assignment for all the schizophrenic patients.
+The first t-test comparision was performed using the cluster assignments for each patient across the time domain where each time slot represented a feature of the training data.
+For each time slot (feature), the average cluster assignment for all the healthy control patients was compared to the average cluster assignment for all the schizophrenic patients.
 The corresponding p-values were then tested at a significance level of 0.10.

-The results displayed below highlight the points in time when there were less that a 10% chance that the observed difference in a healthy control's cluster assignment and a schizophrenic's cluster assignment was due to normal random variation.
-In theory, the more points of significance across time, the more likely a trained mode would be able to correctly diagnose a subject.
-The results indicated that both k-means and gaussian mixture models failed to produce statistically different cluster assignments over time.
-The Bayesian produced a few significant differences while the hierarchical clustering algorithm was significant at every point in time.
-These results initially suggested that the hierarchical clustering algorithm should outperform all the other clustering algorithms, but the subsequent results from the trained supervised models refuted this hypothesis.
+The results displayed below highlight the points in time when there was less that a 10% chance that the observed difference in a healthy control's cluster assignment and a schizophrenic's cluster assignment was due to normal random variation.
+In theory, the more points of significance across time the more likely a trained model would accurately diagnose a subject.
+The results indicated that both K-Means and Gaussian Mixture Models failed to produce statistically different cluster assignments across time.
+The Bayesian Gaussian Mixture Model produced some significant differences while the Hierarchical clustering was significant at every time point.

+These results initially suggested that Hierarchical clustering would outperform all the other clustering algorithms, but the subsequent testing disporved this hypothesis.

 ![](images/assignment_t_test_visualization.png?raw=true)

-Given the lack of improvement in accuracy across all clustering algorithms, it was believed that training supervised models using cluster assignment over time as input features was impracticable and would require much more data for successful training.
-For each subject, there would be 130 time slots or features.
-To reduce the dimensionality of the while maintaining relevant information, the beta coefficients were used in lieu of the time windows.
-The results are displayed below.
+Given the lack of improvement in accuracy across all clustering algorithms, it was believed that training supervised models using using time points as features would require much more data for successful classification.
+Using time slots as features meant that there were 130 features in the data.
+Since there were only 267 patients in the UCLA data set, it was surmised that the dimensionality of the data was too high.
+To reduce the dimensionality the beta coefficients were calculated for each subject reducing the number of training features form 130 to 10.

 ![](images/beta_t_test_visualization.png?raw=true)

 Each clustering algorithm found statistically different beta coefficients.
-The reduced feature space (10 features for 267 patients for the UCLA data set) facilitated the correct classification of healthy and schizophrenic patients across all clustering algorithms for all of the supervised learning algorithms.
+The reduced feature space facilitated the correct classification of healthy and schizophrenic patients regardless of the clustering algorithm used for each supervised learning model.

 # Section V: Conclusion